Course Reserves for Faculty

 - The book should contain more than one chapter of required reading for the class.

 - The material should be something the instructor plans to use more than one semester.

 The number of copies ordered will correspond to the number of students enrolled in the class.
 One copy is sufficient for a class of up to 20 students.
 Two copies for a class of up to 40, and three copies is adequate for a class of up to 60.

 Bring personal copies of books to the Circulation desk.
 We caution that some amount of wear and tear should be expected when the books are on reserve.
 The library does not accept responsibility for damage to personal materials or stolen materials.

 5. Linking to Online Resources

 Many journal articles are available on licensed Ladd Library databases.
 Links to online reserve readings may be made through the Course Reserve lists in the Library Catalog.
-Provide library staff with complete citations to the required readings through the online Reserve Articles form, or by emailing Jeff Kazin directly, and we’ll have everything ready by the first days of class.
+Provide library staff with complete citations to the required readings through the online Reserve Articles form, or by emailing Connie Mullane directly, and we’ll have everything ready by the first days of class.

 Library staff will search the online databases for all articles submitted for reserve in paper form.
 Links will be placed in the Course Reserve Lists for all available articles.

 6. Photocopied Materials